Trending News

 Published

-At least six passengers from the MV Hondius cruise ship have tested positive for the Andes strain of Hantavirus.
-Hantavirus is so rare that spread on cruise ships was unheard of until three Hondius passengers were confirmed to have died from the Andes strain this month.
+At least 11 passengers from the MV Hondius cruise ship are reported to have the Andes strain of Hantavirus.
+The latest confirmed cases are all among people who had direct contact with other patients who were on the ship, although concerns about how easily, or not, the Andes strain spreads are growing.
 Only one of the dozens of Hantavirus strains is known to spread among people: the Andes strain.
-The latest confirmed cases are all among people who had direct contact with other patients who were on the ship, although concerns about how easily, or not, the Andes strain spreads are growing.
 Andes is the only type of Hantavirus that can pass from person to person.

 Source reference